RichardHladik/MailBot/README.rst

     .. image:: /attachments/help.png

 ``MailBot`` is a discord bot which forwards new emails to your discord server.
-This is a fork of [0xCN/MailBot](https://github.com/0xCN/MailBot) that deliberately doesn't support sending email.
+This is a fork of `0xCN/MailBot <https://github.com/0xCN/MailBot>`_ updated for current Discord API and Python 3.10 that deliberately doesn't support sending email.

 Installation